snonux/gemtexter/README.md

 * GNU Date
 * Git

 The script was tested on a recent Fedora Linux.
-For macOS you would need to install GNU Sed, GNU Date, and a newer version of Bash (e.g via Homebrew).
+For *BSD or macOS you would need to install GNU Sed, GNU Date, and a newer version of Bash.

 ## Usage